Meuris and Thea: Eusebius and Cureton's notes

 Cureton goes on the explain that the compilers of the Menologium may have assumed that these two virgins, which were mentioned by Eusebius just after an account of some Egyptians, were also Egyptians and suffered the same fate.

+In a longer Syriac language version of Eusebius' account, the name of the virgin from Gaza martyred at Diospolis alongside Valentina of Caesarea in given as Ennatha.